-Illegal Drug or Alcohol Convictions: Students must report any adult conviction under a criminal drug statute for violations occurring on or off University premises to the Chair of the Department of Nursing.
+Illegal Drug or Alcohol Convictions: Students must report any adult conviction under a criminal drug statute for violations occurring on or off University premises.
 A conviction must be reported within five (5) days after the conviction.
-A student convicted of a criminal drug offense may be restricted from entering a facility for clinical experiences.
-If a student is not allowed to enter clinical facilities due to conviction of a criminal drug offense, that student may be dismissed from the nursing program.
+Students convicted of involvement in a criminal drug offense will be dismissed immediately from the program.